vaibhavkarve/Learning-SageMath/README.md

 I am reading *Mathematical Computation with SageMath* [https://members.loria.fr/PZimmermann/sagebook/english.html]

+##Update:
+I am putting this on pause at the moment.
+Need to resume from Section 2.4 of the book.

 ## Chapters:
 - [x] Chapter 1 (First Steps)
 - [ ] Chapter 2 (Analysis and Algebra)